runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 ## Exercises

+1. Parse the program `if (true) if (false) {} else {}` using `lesson-04-f.k`
+and confirm that else clause is part of the innermost `if` statement.
+Then modify the definition so that you will get the opposite parse.

-1. Modify your solution from lesson 3, problem 1 so that unary negation should bind tighter than multiplication and division, which should bind tighter than addition and subtraction, and each binary operator should be left associative.
+2. Modify your solution from lesson 3, problem 1 so that unary negation should bind tighter than multiplication and division, which should bind tighter than addition and subtraction, and each binary operator should be left associative.
 Write these priority and associativity declarations both inline and explicitly.

-2. Write a simple grammar containing at least one ambiguity that cannot be resolved via priority or associativity, and then use the `prefer` attribute to resolve that ambiguity.
+3. Write a simple grammar containing at least one ambiguity that cannot be resolved via priority or associativity, and then use the `prefer` attribute to resolve that ambiguity.